hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 I would like to give an overview about the best solo backpacking tents available for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Some also prefer to sleep in a tarp rather than in a tent.
 However, I will not include any tarps in this article.

+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better tents which we could possibly take on our trips in the future.
+The links on this site contain affiliate links and the tents below would be our choice if we were to buy a new tent.

 <hr>

 <h1>The best solo tents for 2016</h1>